 - OEM lower front control arms only.
 Tubular upper control arms allowed.

-- OEM or Howe type one piece front sway bar allowed.
+- OEM or Howe type one piece front sway bar allowed, maximum one and three eighths inch (1 3/8″).
 Must remain in original location.

 - Adjustable spring cups allowed.